Nat Nichols

-Nathanael Nichols (born Szabolcs Nyéki; March 8, 1939 – November 24, 2020), better known as Nat Nichols was a componist, jazz pianist and missionary.
+Nathanael Nichols (born Szabolcs Nyéki; March 8, 1939 – November 24, 2020), better known as Nat Nichols was a composer, jazz pianist and missionary.

 Biography

 Early years

 Nat Nichols born in 1939 in Vác, Hungary.
 His father was a wine-maker and bookkeeper in the National Bank of Hungary, his mother was a pianist-teacher of sound and traditional musical background.
 Nat's grandfather István Kövi was a pupil of Zoltán Kodály, then the conductor-composer-pianist of the Budapest Philharmonic Orchestra and Franz Liszt Conservatory of Budapest.
 During World War II, Nat's mother was forced by invading Russian soldiers to play waltzes and foxtrots for four hours.
 The music saved the family.
 In 1948, when the communists took power, István Kövi refused to become a member of the Communist Party.
 Consequently, he lost his position.
 He was arrested and kept in prison for months.
 His only „crime" consisted of writing a few lines of poetry for the local paper.
 His family was blacklisted as well.
 Either Nat could not apply to the Conservatory.
 Alternately, Nat was trained in classical music by his grandfather.
 István Kövi set up a small studio apartment, where he spent his rest of his life composing and teaching.
 Here he would listen to jazz and American popular music on the short-wave radio and make written transcripts of those broadcasts, often from memory.
 In addition to an aptitude for his keyboard studies young Nat soon demonstrated an ability to pick out jazz melodies of his own and make up his own tunes, thus his love for jazz led him down an other path from classical music.

 He started playing professionally with his own combo at the age of 14.
 During the Hungarian Revolution of 1956 he became a member of the Revolutionary Council of the Váci Hope Association, which was re-established on November.
 After the fall of the revolution, he left his home and went to the United States of America.